imgix/sf-commerce-cloud/CONTRIBUTING.md

     git pull upstream next
     ```

-2. Create a new topic branch (off the main project development branch) to contain your feature, change, or fix:
+2. Create a new topic branch (off the `next` project development branch) to contain your feature, change, or fix:

     ```bash
     git checkout -b <topic-branch-name>